soundwanders/yamabiko/posts/2023-10-12-extreme-site-makeover.md

 ## Chapter 2: The Spline Scene with React and Suspense

-As we ventured further into development, I discovered Spline.
-These captivating 3D renderings breathe life into our website and add a nice artistic cherry on top of the sundad.
+As we ventured further into development, I discovered `Spline`.
+These captivating 3D renderings breathe life into our website and add a nice artistic cherry on top of the sundae.

-Using React, a popular JavaScript library, we unlocked a new dimension with Spline.
+Using an ES6 import to load our scene from the `@spline/runtime` library, we unlocked a new dimension to really spice things up.
 To ensure a seamless journey, we employed a somewhat magical component called `Suspense`.
 It acts as a gatekeeper, ensuring the scene appears only when it's ready and fully loaded.

 ```javascript